jmonteer/hegic-resources/docs/Purchasing Options.md

 This guide will walk you through the steps required to purchase options on [Hegic](https://www.hegic.co/).

 Note: There are significant risks associated with providing liquidity to Hegic that may or may not be offset/compensated by the premiums and/or the current rHEGIC incentive program.
-Please make sure to understatnd the LP risks prior to becoming an LP.
+Please make sure to understand the LP risks prior to becoming an LP.

 ## High level process for purchasing options